Pappa1945-tech/cython-batch-builder/README.md

 I built this project to address real deployment friction I experienced working on high-performance backends and API servers.

+⚙️ How It Works
+🧠 Detects whether the input is a .py or .pyx file.

+🔄 Automatically renames .py to .pyx if needed.

+🛠️ Generates a temporary setup.py using setuptools and Cython.

+🧱 Compiles the C/C++ code with the appropriate compiler (gcc or msvc).

+🧹 Deletes temporary files and folders (.c, .html, /build/, etc.).

+✅ Final .pyd or .so binary is placed next to the source.

+💡 Why Use Cython Batch Builder?
+✅ Boost Performance — Convert Python to fast C extensions.

+🔒 Secure Code — Hide implementation logic by distributing compiled binaries.

+⏱️ Save Time — Batch compile dozens of files with a single command.

+🧹 Clean Workspace — Automatically removes build clutter.

+💼 Production Ready — Works great in real-world automated pipelines.

 👋 About Me
 Pappa1945-tech